 Where Do You Go From Here?

 Do you feel like your obsessions and compulsions are out of hand?
 Maybe they are even keeping you from enjoying your life to the full?
 If you aren’t sure what to do next, reach out to a therapist.
-They are professionally trained to help set you free from the symptoms of an Obsessive Compulsive Disorder, and other related disorders.
+They are professionally trained to help set you free from the symptoms of an Obsessive Compulsive Disorder and other related disorders.
 You don’t have to process this difficulty alone.
+Irvine Christian Counseling is here to provide the support and guidance you need on your journey to healing.

 “Stack of Books,” courtesy of Jan Mellstrom, unsplash.com, CC0 License; “OCD”, Courtesy of Airpix, Flickr.com, CC BY 2.0 License; “Look”, Courtesy of Joshua Rawson Harris, Unsplash.com, CC0 License; “Hoarding”, Courtesy of Deedee86, Pixabay.com, CC0 Licens